How To Tell if Someone Deleted Your Conversation in Snapchat

 To clean out your chat feed:

-- Open Snapchat and select the ghost icon in the top left.
+- Open Snapchat and select your profile icon in the top left.

 - Select the menu icon–the one that looks like a gear–to access settings.

 - Scroll to Clear Conversations within the Privacy heading.

 - Tap the ‘X’ next to conversations in the next window to delete them.